applicaster/developer.applicaster.com/book/push/push-general.md

 * [Android](push/push-android.md)

 ## Public Examples

-We have created a public Github repository plugin for [firebase](https://github.com/applicaster/zapp-push-plugin-firebase) for both iOS/Android, please refer to it while you develop your own push plugin.
+We have created a public Github repository plugin for [firebase](https://github.com/applicaster/zapp-push-plugin-firebase) on both iOS/Android, please refer to it while you develop your own push plugin.